 Skip to main content

-JSON Forms help customize the deployment experience for your customers.
+JSON Forms help you customize the deployment experience for your customers.
 They allow you to add one or many custom fields to the configuration wizard by defining a JSON schema and UI schema.

 Example JSON Schema